treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

     return sum(chain.from_iterable(number_lists))
 ```

-When you should use a comprehension and when you should use the alternative isn't always straightforward.
+When you should use comprehension and when you should use the alternative isn't always straightforward.

 I'm often torn on whether to use `itertools.chain` or a comprehension.
 I usually write my code both ways and then go with the one that seems clearer.